keshavaBanda/Angular-Project/README.md

 # Angular-Project
-Use this Repo for angular course information &amp; Project
+Use this Repo for angular course information &amp; Projects